FlorisDevreese/Ad-fundum-timer/README.md

     - tested in Firefox version 68.0.2 (64-bit)

 ## Todo
-1. automatically save the recorded video to disk
-2. Fix bug that the timer doesn't start when the focus is still on the `StartStopbtn`
+1. Fix bug that the timer doesn't start when the focus is still on the `StartStopbtn`
-3. make this also work in chromium based browsers
+2. make this also work in chromium based browsers

 ## One more thing
 - Don't drink yourself stupid!